 In addition to being mandatory, having insurance is fully recommended.
 Health-care is a high-quality service in Cuba, and as such, the cost of the service is also high.

 To give an example, in Trinidad I had a parasitic infection that came from what we thought to be ice water or bad food.
 We went to the international medical center, and the cost for one morning of hospitalization, serum, and a gastric test was almost 400 CUC (360€ approx.).
 17€ for the insurance is very cheap for what it covered.
 However, cheap can be expensive sometimes.
-I will tell you in this post, between phone calls to the insurance, the doctor, etc., I had to pay 150€ out of my own pocket.
+I will tell you in this comparison of best travel insurance for Cuba, between phone calls to the insurance, the doctor, etc., I had to pay 150€ out of my own pocket.

 That is why I prefer to buy insurance that covers all my needs in case of an accident.
-After trying and analyzing several companies, we now use MONDO, which always gives us the best value for money.
+From my experience, World Nomads is one of the most reliable travel insurance companies and the one I recommend for your trip to Cuba.

 The visa/tourist card, along with medical insurance and name of the accommodation where you are going to stay constitute the essential requirements to legitimately enter the country.